 Fractures are not required to have a personal injury case

-One of our employees has worked for a law firm for many years, one of the questions that she would get asked a lot is i don’t have a broken bone, do i still have a personal injury case?
-Broken bones are not the bulk of the personal injury cases that attorney’s handle, it’s soft tissue injuries such as whiplash, neck and back pain.
+One of our employees has worked for a law firm for many years.
+And one of the common questions that she would get is whether you need a broken bone to qualify for a personal injury case?
+Broken bones do not make up a large portion of most personal injury cases.
+Whiplash, back pain and other soft tissue injuries are much more common with the majority of personal injury claims.

-Soft tissue injuries are the bulk of most personal injury attorneys case load, not broken bones.
+Whiplash and other Soft Tissue Injuries make up the bulk of most personal injury claims, not broken bones or fractures.

-If you had to put it in percentages, we would guess that less than 5% of a personal injury attorneys case loads are broken bone case’s, the other 95% is soft tissue injury.
-Now i’m sure these numbers vary by what the attorney will specialize in.
-Some personal injury attorneys only specialize in broken bone cases, so that number may be 100%, but the majority of personal injury attorneys are well rounded and will accept soft tissue and broken bone personal injury cases.
+If you had to put it into percentages, we would guess that less than 5% of a personal injury case is made up of broken bones or fractures, with the other 95% being soft tissue injuries.
+Of course, these numbers can vary depending on many different factors, and possibly by the attorney handling the case.
+Some personal injury attorneys specialize in broken bone cases, so that number may be much higher.
+However, the majority of personal injury attorneys are comfortable with both soft tissue and broken bone cases.

 - Neck Pain